 This doesn’t just happen with businesses, though.
 The following are two insane examples of how people let taxes control their decisions:

 Mortgage interest is one of the more popular tax deductions.
 Unfortunately, few people understand how it really works.
 In order to deduct your mortgage interest, you have to itemize your deductions.
 Many people forget that if you choose to itemize your deduction, which includes the mortgage interest deduction, you cannot take the standard deduction.

 Even if you do itemize your deductions and deduct your mortgage interest, the amount up to the standard deduction would have been given to you anyway.
 Only the amount over the standard deduction is where you receive your tax benefit.

 As such, avoiding paying off your mortgage because of the deduction may not be the best approach.
 You’re essentially paying one dollar in interest for zero tax benefit if you take the standard deduction.
 And even if you itemize, you may only get a small benefit.
 Which would you rather have: the money you pay in interest by paying off the loan, or a portion of that money in lower taxes by keeping the loan?

 Student Loan Interest

-Many people don’t realize that you can only deduct your student loan interest if your income is below a certain level.
-To get the whole deduction in 2017, your modified adjusted gross income must be below $65,000 if you file individually.
-Even then, you can only deduct $2,500 in student loan interest.
+Many people don’t realize that you can deduct your student loan interest only if your income is below a certain level.
+To get the whole deduction in 2020, your modified adjusted gross income must be below $65,000 if you file individually.
+Even then, you can deduct only $2,500 in student loan interest.

-The Bottom Line: Are Tax Deductions Good, After All?
+The Bottom Line: Are Tax Deductions Good or Bad?

 For business deductions, would you rather have a useless item that was 25 percent off thanks to a tax deduction, or the 75 cents, which you could spend on something useful?
-Answer these questions and you’ll know what to do the next time someone gives you bad advice about tax deductions.
+Answering these questions can help you determine what’s best for you and your taxes.